-- o Interfaith America's Shared Values Dialogue Guide and "Skills for Bridging the Gap" Curriculum provide opportunities for deep listening. - Living Room Conversations provides scripts and frameworks for dialogues across a variety of differences and on a multitude of topics, including elections. - Constructive Dialogue Institute is a 501(c)(3) that provides lessons and online training on how to lead conversations where people with different perspectives try to understand each other without giving up their own beliefs in order to work together. - Resetting the Table supports "collaborative deliberation in the face of strong differences" to find shared ways forward. - If you are interested in hosting conversations to help find common ground or common purpose, the following will be helpful: - o One America Movement's work to combat toxic polarization. - Braver Angels has multiple options for engagement, including their Trustworthy Elections Campaign, which will organize conversations in
+- Interfaith America's Shared Values Dialogue Guide and "Skills for Bridging the Gap" Curriculum provide opportunities for deep listening. - Living Room Conversations provides scripts and frameworks for dialogues across a variety of differences and on a multitude of topics, including elections. - Constructive Dialogue Institute is a 501(c)(3) that provides lessons and online training on how to lead conversations where people with different perspectives try to understand each other - without giving up their own beliefs - in order to work together. - Resetting the Table provides skilled facilitation, communication skillbuilding, and online training in opening up meaningful communication across differences on charged political issues. - If you are interested in hosting conversations to help find common ground or common purpose, the following will be helpful: - One America Movement's work to combat toxic polarization.

-- which citizens who are concerned with fraud, voter suppression, or both meet on equal terms in mixed groups to clarify differences and seek common ground. - Millions of Conversations brings together groups of Americans to unite around common values and to discuss shared visions for the future. - For specific resources for Christian leaders, we recommend the following: - One America Movement's Matthew 5:9 Fellowship, The Eilu v'Eilu Fellowship, and Faith Over Division. - The After Party: Toward Better Christian Politics.
-This curriculum "does the complex - but absolutely necessary - theological work of reframing Christian political identity from today's divisive partisan options." - o "Civilize it" is a campaign by the United States Conference of Catholic Bishops to promote civility in political engagement.
+- Braver Angels has multiple options for engagement, including their Trustworthy Elections Campaign, which will organize conversations in which citizens who are concerned with fraud, voter suppression, or both meet on equal terms in mixed groups to clarify differences and seek common ground. - Millions of Conversations brings together groups of Americans to unite around common values and to discuss shared visions for the future. - For specific resources for Christian leaders, we recommend the following: - One America Movement's Matthew 5:9 Fellowship, The Eilu v'Eilu Fellowship, and Faith Over Division. - The After Party: Toward Better Christian Politics.
+This curriculum "does the complex but absolutely necessary theological work of reframing Christian political identity from today's divisive partisan options." - "Civilize it" is a campaign by the United States Conference of Catholic Bishops to promote civility in political engagement.